Licence Key Already Bound to Another FQDN

 Case C & D

 You can use a new FQDN for the new key.
 If the initial FQDN should be maintained and mapped to the new key, the “evaluation” key must be released from the FQDN in order to map it to the new key.
-Also if a backup is in use to restore the 3CX configuration, this backup must not include the “license key and FQDN” of the previous installation!
+Also if a backup is in use to restore the 3CX configuration, this backup must not include the “licence key and FQDN” of the previous installation!
 This will allow entering a new key and FQDN during restore time.

 Note: Once the FQDN is not bound to any key, the hostname returns back into the public pool of available FQDNs.
 In this moment it can be registered by any other user.
 Therefore it is advisable to do the switching in a timely manner to avoid disappointment!

-Every 3CX license key has a corresponding unique user allowing you login to https://customer.3cx.com.
+Every 3CX licence key has a corresponding unique user allowing you login to https://customer.3cx.com.
 This information is emailed to the registered user of the product upon registration or sign up for the PBX Edition.

 If you can not remember the password, you can reset it from the same place (https://customer.3cx.com).
 An email with further instructions is sent to the product owner.